-Due to single threading, when ApsaraDB for Redis runs commands that consume a large amount of resources, pending requests are piled up in the queue.
-This slows down the response of the application.
+If ApsaraDB for Redis runs commands that consume a large amount of resources, pending requests are piled up in the queue due to single-threading.
+This slows down the response of applications.
 In some cases, the ApsaraDB for Redis instance may be overwhelmed by pending requests.
 The application may be disconnected due to the timeouts of these requests.
 In addition, user requests may be directly forwarded to the backend database.
-As a result, the application may stop responding.
+As a result, a cache avalanche occurs.

 - Use the performance monitoring feature to identify the time period during which CPU utilization is high.
 For more information, see Query monitoring data.

-- Use the following method to identify the commands that cause high CPU utilization:
+- Use the following methods to identify the commands that cause high CPU utilization:

-- The audit log records modification and deletion operations that are performed on ApsaraDB for Redis instances.
-You can analyze the commands and trends within a specified time period.
+- Audit logs record modification and deletion operations that are performed on ApsaraDB for Redis instances.
+You can query audit logs to analyze the commands and trends within a specified time period.
 This allows you to identify the commands that cause high CPU utilization.
 For more information, see Query audit logs.

-- The slow log records commands that are run with a duration longer than the specified
+- Slow logs record commands that are run with a duration longer than the specified threshold.

-threshold.
-You can identify commands that cause high CPU utilization based on the
+You can identify commands that cause high CPU utilization based on the statements

-statements and duration that are recorded in the slow log.
-For more information, see
+and duration that are recorded in slow logs.
+For more information, see Query slow logs.

-Note The amount of time that is required to run the slow query statement is in microseconds.
+Note The amount of time that is taken to run a statement is measured in microseconds.

 - Assess and disable commands with a high risk and high-CPU utilization, such as FLUSHALL, KEYS, and HGETALL.
 For more information, see Disable high-risk commands.